cube3power/atsd/rule-engine/functions-collection.md

   string s IN (string a[, string b[...]]) boolean
 ```

-Returns `true` if `s` is contained in the collection of strings enclosed in rounded brackets.
+Returns `true` if `s` is contained in the collection of strings enclosed in round brackets.

 Examples: